 These flourless almond butter cookies are my latest indulgence.
 Really, I can’t stop eating them.
 Let me tell you how it all began…

 When you make the cookie dough it may be a little oily from the almond butter separating.
-Don’t worry, it’s perfectly normal and your cookies will bake up just fine.
+Don’t fret, it’s perfectly normal and your cookies will bake up just fine.

 Flourless Almond Butter Cookies